Ossie’s Officially Unapproved Guide to Surviving Group Projects (Without Turning to Necromancy)

 STEP 2: Assign Roles Based on Vibes and Survival

-The One Who Always Has Snacks: guard them with your (undead) life.
-They are the one hope you have.
+And my favorite…the One Who Always Has Snacks.
+You must guard them with your (undead) life.
+They are the only hope you have.

 STEP 3: Set a Deadline They’ll Miss On Time